book

 }

-def OptionExercise(self, option: Option, order: OptionExerciseOrder) -> List[OrderEvent]:
+def option_exercise(self, option: Option, order: OptionExerciseOrder) -> list[OrderEvent]:

 order_event = OrderEvent(